-A conference organised by the Alice Ruggles Trust
+A one-day virtual conference organised by the Alice Ruggles Trust

-in coordination with the Department of Criminology, University of Leicester
+in collaboration with the Department of Criminology, University of Leicester

 In a nutshell...